detrin/120-Data-Science-Interview-Questions/README.md

-# 120 Data Science Interview Questions
+# 120 Data Science Interview Questions and anwers edited by Daniel Herman

 Here are the answers to [120 Data Science Interview Questions](http://www.datasciencequestions.com/).